canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 *  Video cable for NUC (HDMI, Mini DisplayPort, or a converter like a MiniDP to VGA)

-*  At least 1TB of disk space with which to mirror the Ubuntu archives, if desired (an external USB3 hard disk may be used for this, if necessary)
+*  At least 1 TB of disk space with which to mirror the Ubuntu archives, if desired (an external USB3 hard disk may be used for this, if necessary)